witch-team/circeemodel/README.md

 CIRCEE is a dynamic general equilibrium model, augmented with material flow analysis and mass balance, with a one-way soft-link to the IAM WITCH model (Emmerling et al., 2016) for energy efficiency, energy prices, emission factors and energy investments trajectories.
 It analyses the circular economy by integrating material, energy, and economic flows.
 The model simulates interactions among producers, consumers, government, and the external sector, with a particular focus on consumer-facing circular strategies (sharing, repair, recycling, sufficiency) and climate change mitigation goals, capturing the trade-offs and synergies between different sustainability objectives.

 This repository also includes **CIRCEE-LIFE**, a two-way iterative coupling of CIRCEE with **LIFE**, a lifestyle-dynamics submodel (including cognitions, behaviours, and material and social context) that distinguishes three lifestyle groups from the typology of Pettifor et al. (2023).
 The coupling jointly calibrates two behavioural modifiers (sharing and sufficiency / lowering expenditures) at year 2020, then iterates between CIRCEE and LIFE until the lifestyle frequency trajectories stabilise out to 2060.
+The **sufficiency** and **sharing** lifestyles are included here; **repair** is available on demand and will be released open-source by the end of the year.

 > ⚠️ Expect long runtimes and high memory use if you do not use an HPC.